DannTheMann/AcoustKeylogger_Corpus/Acoustic Keylogging via Smartphone devices - Corpus.md

 ###### 5.1.1.1 Location

-The location of the keyboard is as relevant as the location of the phone, both need to remain identical throughout all testing and cannot be subject to change else the values and training data provided to the application will be invalid.
-By keeping the keyboard in the same location each time in proportion to the phone we guarantee that our testing will not be impacted by variations in distance.
+The location of the keyboard is as relevant as the location of the phone, both need to remain identical throughout all testing and cannot be subject to change, otherwise the values and training data provided to the application will be invalid.
+By keeping the keyboard in the same location each time in proportion to the phone, we guarantee that our testing will not be impacted by variations in distance.

-Using a laser cut frame from wood I was able to fix the location of the keyboard at all times as with the location of the smartphone.
+Using a laser cut frame from plywood as a template, I was able to fix the position of the keyboard and smartphone to keep the distance constant.
 For more information on the wooden frame see section **5.1.3**.

 ![frame_keyboard](/testing_conditions/frame_keyboard.JPG)

 ###### 5.1.1.2 Membrane vs Mechanical

-I choose the black widow keyboard owing to it's mechanical nature and prominent feature set.
+I choose the "Black Widow" keyboard owing to its mechanical nature and prominent feature set.
 There are multiple mechanical keyboards on the market but for me this keyboard was distinct and easily available being my personal keyboard of choice.
-Although prior research had investigated the differences they too felt that mechanical keyboards were a step in the right direction.
-The important detail for acoustic keylogging is that mechanical keyboards are often much louder, although this can vary based on the switches used - in the case of the Razor model used it's a custom bespoke switching system.
+Although prior research had investigated the differences, they too felt that mechanical keyboards were a step in the right direction.
+The important detail for acoustic keylogging is that mechanical keyboards are often much louder, although this can vary based on the switches used - in the case of the Razer model used it's a custom bespoke switching system.

 For distinct differences in membrane versus mechanical see the diagram below.